gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - Have them sit in the chair.
 - Adjust the monitor and participant position.
 - The monitor should be located **60cm** from the bridge of the nose on the participant.
-- The chair height should be set so the participant is looking directly at the **X** in the middle of the screen.
+- The chair height should be set so the participant is looking in the middle of the screen.
-- Guide the participant to use the arrow keys for responses.
+- Guide the participant to use the arrow keys for responses and the space bar to advance the screen.

 ### Run computer-based tasks

-#### *Select run order*
+#### Select run order

-The order of the computer experiments will be randomized across participants by flipping a coin.
+The order of the computer experiments will be randomized across participants based on the participant ID shown in Qualtrics
+- run the temporal duration threshold task first (Murray et al.) if the ID number is even.
-If the coin is HEADS, run the Murray et al. task first; if the coin is TAILS, run the Abramov et al. task first.
+- run the contrast sensitivity task (Abramov et al.) first if the ID number is odd.
-Record the task run first on the experiment run log.
+*Record the task run first on the experiment run log.*

-#### Murray et al.
+#### Temporal duration threshold task (Murray et al.)